exploitoverload/PwNixOS/README.md

 NixOS prioritizes security and adopts a "secure by default" philosophy.
 With features like the capability-based security model, sandboxing of applications, and strict package signing policies, PwNixOS provides a robust and secure environment for your computing needs.
 This ensures that your system remains resilient against potential vulnerabilities and threats.

+## Custom packages

+This flake has custom hacking tools that are uploaded to the NUR.
+The purpose of these tools is to fill in the gaps that exist today in the official repositories and create a full arsenal of tools, with well-known tools such as [BloodHound](https://github.com/BloodHoundAD/BloodHound) or [impacket](https://github.com/fortra/impacket) and lesser-known tools such as [psudohash](https://github.com/t3l3machus/psudohash).

 ## Getting Started

 To get started with PwNixOS, follow these steps: